codecypher/LearnAI/Level-0/ml/data_prep.md

 - **Load:** This refers to the process of inserting the information into a data storage system.

-  In ELT scenarios, raw/unstructured data is loaded, then transformed within the target system.
+  In ELT scenarios, the raw unstructured data is loaded then transformed within the target system.

   In ETL, the raw data is transformed into structured data prior to reaching the target.